WannabeSmith/Robust-bootstrapped-t-test/cran-comments.md

 * Included a reference

-Note that 'R CMD check --as-cran' saw the DOI as invalid (due to a '>' character being part of the DOI).
+Note that 'R CMD check --as-cran' sees the DOI as invalid (due to a '>' character being part of the DOI).
 The DOI is as follows:

 10.1002/(SICI)1097-0258(19991030)18:20<2749::AID-SIM195>3.0.CO;2-C